Phoebe Schecter

-Phoebe Schecter (born August 24, 1990) is a British-American NFL analyst, gridiron football player and coach best known for her work commentating for Sky Sports NFL coverage, being the first woman to become a British coach in the NFL, and being the former captain of the Great Britain women's national American football team.
+Phoebe Schecter (born 24 August 1990) is a British-American NFL analyst, gridiron football player and coach best known for her work commentating for Sky Sports NFL coverage, being the first woman to become a British coach in the NFL, and being the former captain of the Great Britain women's national American football team.

 Biography

 Early life and education

 Schecter held dual citizenship from birth.
 Schecter's mother was British, giving her dual citizenship.
 She grew up in Ridgefield, Connecticut, and participated in equestrianism from a young age, adopting a pony when she was 13, moving to North Carolina to pursue a career in horse management for a few years, and going on to study equine business management at Post University.
 She also participated in Lacrosse.

 Career

-Schecter relocated to Cheshire from the United States in 2012 at the age of 22, taking up a job at an equestrian centre near Congleton, where she was helping the Dutch Olympic team practice for 3-day eventing.
+Schecter relocated to Cheshire, United Kingdom from the United States in 2012 at the age of 22, taking up a job at an equestrian centre near Congleton, where she was helping the Dutch Olympic team practice for 3-day eventing.
 In February 2013, Schecter attended trials for an American football team in Manchester.
 Prior to moving to the United Kingdom, Schecter was not a football fan and had not participated in contact sports.
 Schecter was one of the first members of the Great Britain women's national American football team, and would go on to be the captain.
 As captain, Schecter led the team to the final of the Women's European Championship of American football in 2015.
 She also captained the team at the 2019 European Championships, where they came third.
 Schecter contributed to the silver medal in the 2022 IFAF Women's World Championship, before retiring from the national team in 2024.
 As a player, Schecter stands 5 ft 4in and weighs 63 kg.

 She was selected to represent Great Britain in the 2024 IFAF Women's Flag Football World Championship, where she was one of the team's longest-serving members.

 Schecter is a linebacker and has played for the Birmingham Lions and the Staffordshire Surge.
 During her career progression, Schecter has moved towards strong safety.

 Schecter has been the captain for Great Britain's Kabaddi team.